cnr-isti-vclab/relight/relightlab/roadmap.md

 * PBR texture creation
 * shadow removal
 * 3d lights on sphere should take into account sphere posistion/
+* allow rescaling when building rti and normals

 ## Bugs

 * dark theme on windows conflicts
-* Find highlights crashes if quitting early.
 * Accessing the crop tab before loading the project causes it to stop working.
 * ptm and hsh number of planes cannot be changed.
 * check for invalid inner circle when creating a sphere.
-* open folder in queue
+* test pause/stop/play in queue.
+* deal with #lights  different from #images

 ## Small Bugs